aoloe/scribus-manual-configuration-and-settings/NOTES.md

 - settings that modify the Scribus behavior (like the user interface language) are directly applied.
 - changes that apply to the documents (like the color management settings) will be applied to the document you will be creating in the future but not the open ones and not to the existing documents that you will open.

 ... since -- at first -- this is hard to grasp, you'd indeed better close all documents, and spare yourself some doubts.
+but if this gets cumbersome, there is a faster way, once you become a Scribus expert.